What Does Climate Science Have to Say About the Claims of the AGW Denialists?

 Here are links to his conflicts

-of interest in taking money from Big Oil, and to his own
+of interest with regard to taking oil money, and to his own

-grad students' testifying that Lindzen feels a strong emotional need to prove his status at the expense of others, bringing into further question his ability to be objective and truth-oriented above all else: “If
+grad students' testifying that Lindzen feels a strong need to prove his status at the expense of others, bringing into further question his ability to be objective and truth-oriented: “If

 you want to prove yourself a brilliant scientist, you don’t always